Xi warns Taiwan will face 'punishment of history' for separatism

 BEIJING (Reuters) - Chinese President Xi Jinping told self-ruled Taiwan on Tuesday that it would face the "punishment of history" for any attempt at separatism, offering his strongest warning yet to the island claimed by China as its sacred territory.

-In response, the government of Taiwan, one of China's most sensitive issues and a potentially dangerous military flashpoint, said it hoped China could "break free" of the old clichés of threats and force.
+The government of Taiwan, one of China's most sensitive issues and a potentially dangerous military flashpoint, responded that it hoped China could "break free" of the old clichés of threats and force.

-China's hostility toward Taiwan has risen since the 2016 election of President Tsai Ing-wen, a member of the island's pro-independence Democratic Progressive Party.
+China's hostility towards Taiwan has risen since the 2016 election of President Tsai Ing-wen, a member of the island's pro-independence Democratic Progressive Party.

 China suspects Tsai wants to push for formal independence, which would cross a red line for Communist Party leaders in Beijing, though Tsai has said she wants to maintain the status quo and is committed to ensuring peace.

-China has been infuriated by U.S. President Donald Trump's signing into law legislation last week that encourages the United States to send senior officials to Taiwan to meet Taiwan counterparts, and vice versa.
+China has been infuriated by U.S. President Donald Trump's signing into law last week legislation that encourages the United States to send senior officials to Taiwan to meet Taiwanese counterparts, and vice versa.

-The United States does not have formal ties with Taiwan but is required by law to help it with self-defense and is the island's primary source of weapons.
+The United States does not have formal ties with Taiwan but is required by law to help it with self-defence and is the island's primary source of weapons.

-China will push for the "peaceful reunification of the motherland" and work for more Taiwanese to enjoy the opportunities of its development, Xi told the 3,000-odd delegates to the annual session of parliament.
+Xi told the 3,000-odd delegates at the annual session of parliament that China would push for the "peaceful reunification of the motherland" and work for more Taiwanese to enjoy the opportunities of its development.

-"It is a shared aspiration of all Chinese people and in their basic interests to safeguard China's sovereignty and territorial integrity and realize China's complete reunification," Xi said in a speech at the end of the session.
+"It is a shared aspiration of all Chinese people and in their basic interests to safeguard China's sovereignty and territorial integrity and realise China's complete reunification," he said.

 "Any actions and tricks to split China are doomed to failure and will meet with the people's condemnation and the punishment of history," he added, to loud applause.

-China had the will, confidence and ability to defeat any separatist activity, Xi said.
+China has the will, confidence and ability to defeat any separatist activity, Xi said.

-"The Chinese people share a common belief that it is never allowed and it is absolutely impossible to separate any inch of our great country's territory from China."
+"The Chinese people share a common belief that it is never allowed and it is absolutely impossible to separate any inch of our great country's territory from China," he said.

 In Taiwan, the China policy-making Mainland Affairs Council said the government was firm in its conviction to protect Taiwan's "sovereign dignity" and the well-being of its people.